-Advice about vacation placements and jobs for graduates can be obtained from a variety of sources.
+Advice about vacation industrial placements, research projects and jobs for graduates can be obtained from a variety of sources.
 The University Careers Service (56 Banbury Road, www.careers.ox.ac.uk/) has outstanding resources, and provides an excellent service.
-Dr Adrian Taylor gives a briefing early in Hilary Term for all students who are interested in vacation placements.
-Normally, several opportunities are available overseas, including China and the USA.
+Dr Adrian Taylor gives a briefing early in Hilary Term for all students who are interested in vacation placements and summer research projects.
+Normally, several research project opportunities are available overseas, including China and the USA.
 There is also a notice board, just outside the Library in the Hume-Rothery Building, which is used to display current information about job opportunities and vacation attachments.
 Tutors should also be consulted.
 They receive a lot of information from potential employers, and may also be in touch with previous graduates who are working in industry.
 Many of them also have direct links with particular industrial companies, and a personal recommendation always helps!